surfman100/coding-documentation/database/database-security.md

 | dbcreator | create, restore, alter, drop |
 | public | default for each login |

-**permissions**
+## Permissions
-basic ones: select, insert, update, delete on *tables and views* you can: grant, revoke, deny
+basic ones: select, insert, update, delete on *tables and views*
+you can: grant, revoke, deny
-others: control, references, take ownership, view change tracking, view definition procs and functions: alter, control, execute, view change tracking, view definition
+others: control, references, take ownership, view change tracking, view definition
+procs and functions: alter, control, execute, view change tracking, view definition

 use Execute As to switch user being used (not Azure SQL)